-The session occurs every Wednesday night at 8pm.
+The session occurs every Wednesday night at 7pm.
 There have been nights where players like Randal Bays and others have shown up to share a tune or two.
 It’s always a fun session.
-All Irish musicians are welcome and be prepared to play fast.
+All Irish musicians are welcome and should be prepared to play fast.
 Read my review…

 McNeills Brewery, 90 Elliot Street, Brattleboro

 This session is on the second Wednesday of every month from 7:00-10:00pm and is co-hosted by Randy Miller, Roger Kahle, and Dan Restivo.
 I haven’t been to this session so I can’t speak to what the deal is but I’m sure it’s fun.
 Aren’t they all?
 Read the review.

 This is a quasi-Irish session (mostly New England tunes – Irish / French-Canadian / Other) – most Wednesdays, 7:30-10pm.
 Please note: They are closed from April 15 – May 20 or so, and usually from Halloween to Thanksgiving, so check first to be sure it’s on.

 The session takes place on the first Wednesday from 8-10pm while school is in session.
 All are welcome.

 The session takes place on the 2nd or 3rd Wednesday of each month from 8-10pm.
 All are welcome.
 Call 802-388-4015 for info.

 The Jericho Cafe, Jericho, VT